johnwlambert/argoverse_cbgs_kf_tracker/README.md

 ## Choice of Coordinate Frame

 Tracking in the "city frame" is advantageous over tracking in the egovehicle frame or camera coordinate frame since parked cars are constant in the city frame.
-You can find our technical report [here](https://drive.google.com/file/d/1TlrZDQTz3c9t7lXmUWcatF0sGjv14Era/view?usp=sharing) (runner up at Neurips 19 Argoverse 3D Tracking Competition that used less high-quality detections from PointPillars, achieveing 48.33 Car MOTA).
+You can find our technical report [here](https://drive.google.com/file/d/1TlrZDQTz3c9t7lXmUWcatF0sGjv14Era/view?usp=sharing) (runner up at Neurips 19 Argoverse 3D Tracking Competition that used less high-quality detections from PointPillars, achieving 48.33 Car MOTA).

 ## Running the Code